Ticketfly/play-liquibase/README.md

 </databaseChangeLog>
 ```

-Place your `changelog.xml` file in your app's `config` directory.
-That will make it a part of Play distribution and accessible from classpath.
+Place your `changelog.xml` file in the `conf/liquibase` directory.
+That will make it a part of Play distribution.

 You can override name and path to changelog file by setting `liquibase.changelog` configuration parameter.
-Default is `changelog.xml`
+Default is `conf/liquibase/changelog.xml`

 For details on using Liquibase, go to: [www.liquibase.org](http://www.liquibase.org)